microsoft/netperf/docs/devdocs.md

 3. Run `tests/secnetperf/secnetperf.ps1` while passing in any relevant top-level arguments to control which tests we are interested in.

-4. Upload the data artifact produced by `secnetperf.ps1`, which will be a `.sql or .ps1` script that we execute later.
+4. Upload the data artifact produced by `secnetperf.ps1`, which will be a `.sql` script that we execute later.

 After all the enumerations are done, the `secnetperf.yml` workflow will:

-(Run this job on dedicated Azure VM with environment pre-configured manually with the dependencies necessary for SQLite)

 1. Checkout this repository with --branch = sqlite

-2. Download all the `.sql or .ps1` artifacts uploaded by the previous enumerations
+2. Download all the `.sql` artifacts uploaded by the previous enumerations

-3. Use powershell to connect to the `netperf.sqlite` database, and execute the downloaded artifacts, which should populate the relevant tables.
+3. Use python to connect to the `netperf.sqlite` database, and execute the downloaded sql files, which should populate the relevant tables.

-4. Git commit the modified `netperf.sqlite` file while re-writing its history in the process, and upload to Github artifacts a copy of the `netperf.sqlite` database.
+4. Git commit the modified `netperf.sqlite` file, (we can choose to re-write its history manually or automatically if the .sqlite file gets huge) and upload to Github artifacts a copy of the `netperf.sqlite` database.
 Also handles updating the intermediate JSON for the landing page.

-Note: `secnetperf.ps1` will be responsible for parsing the console output of running the tests, and saving a `.sql or .ps1` file to upload later.
+Note: `secnetperf.ps1` will be responsible for parsing the console output of running the tests, and saving a `.sql` file.

+Note: The dashboard will consume an intermediate JSON file (for performance reasons).
+The creation / update of this is the final job after saving the data to the database.
+By default, the triggering project (MsQuic, XDP, windows ES)... can choose to use the current run as the most recent to display onto the dashboard.
+Otherwise, they could specify a SQL query for what data they want populated in the intermediate file.

 # XDP + Netperf "good to know"